-- health information including your previous medical history, dietary, lifestyle, supplement and medicine details, biochemical test results, clinic notes and health improvement plans
+Sensitive data may include health information that you provide in order to provide you with direct healthcare, including your previous medical history, dietary, lifestyle, supplement and medicine details, biochemical test results, clinic notes, health improvement plans and GP contact information

-Following completion of your healthcare we retain your personal data for the period defined by our professional association BANT and registrant body, CNHC.
+If we are providing you with healthcare services, we retain your personal data for the period defined by our professional association BANT and registrant body, CNHC.
 This enables us to process any complaint you may make.
 In this case the legal basis of our holding your personal data is for contract administration.

 Uses made of the information

 We use information held about you in the following ways: